Uchohine/FPGA_VS_GPU/README.md

 ## Further work could do:
   - Instead of using existing vitis AI and xDNN, for specific model we can actually design our own HW acceleration module for DPU, that's what GPU could never achieve in customers' hands.
   - Most of the benchmark done by xilinx or Nvidia comes from system built with one GPU or FPGA inserted.
 Keep in mind there're many monster server machines out there with 8 Nvidia Tesla V100 card on the same motherboard.
 Would more GPU working together out rank FPGA?
 Since FPGA card now has no SLI features.
+Also Nvidia RTX series gaming graph card can overclock its freq to boost performance, with RTX 3090 on its way to release, GPU might grow more powerful than FPGA.
   - FPGA for ML are more focus on CNN side, which is image processing, will it beats GPU on NLP or other machine learning topics if proper features are implemented?
 Would customers choose FPGA over GPU just because advantage in computer vision?

 ## Reference: